-Regarding the concept of GAP, Yasen, a Bulgarian CIMIC officer, states that games to teach soft skills should be role-playing exercises that are conducted in person.
+Regarding the concept of GAP, Yasen, states that games to teach soft skills should be role-playing exercises that are conducted in person.
 He comments that in person, you remember things differently, more effectively, as opposed to through the medium of the computer.
 He adds that it is more advantageous to be able to witness peoples' reactions and their eyes within the situation and in real time.
 Understanding different approaches, the perspective of others, respect for the local population is extremely important.
 He regarded the inclusion of stories and personal experiences as very illustrative for learning.
-[BDI-Yasen-01.03.2017-SC].
+[Yasen-Male-Military].
 It was considered important by a number of interviewees that realism be a part of pre-deployment training.
 Both in the US and in Poland Bulgarian personnel encountered training using scenarios and actors playing roles to simulate potential conflict situations.
 This was considered very useful.

 Milen states that he sees the advantage of a tool like GAP in being able to capture and record the experiences of previous deployments.
 He sees this application of information as valuable for those going on future deployment in terms of their preparedness and managing stress.
 He adds that it may also be a cathartic experience for some people to have the opportunity to contribute and share their experiences.
-In this sense, he considers it a means to be able to create a sense of community and for people to see the value of their work, and to know that it is meaningful [BDI-Milen-02.03.2017-MG].
+In this sense, he considers it a means to be able to create a sense of community and for people to see the value of their work, and to know that it is meaningful [Milen-Male-Military].

 Roza mentions that she would like to see some form of training on 'emotional intelligence' included as part of pre-deployment preparations.
-As the crew on Navy ships are away for long periods of time the atmosphere of the ship is very important and this can be affected by the mood of even a few individuals.
+As the unit are away for long periods of time the atmosphere is very important and this can be affected by the mood of even a few individuals.
 She added that, in her view, women are more stable in this regard.
-She felt that this would be a good contribution to the game to explore the personal emotional reactions of crew to unexpected situations [BDI-Roza-23.02.2017-CD].
-Mira mentions that working in close quarters with her colleagues on the ship over an extended period of time can become frustrating and difficult to deal with.
-She, personally, feels that at times it can make her more emotionally reactive and she thinks that she would like to have better patience to deal with this situation [BDI-Mira-23.02.2017-JC].
+She felt that this would be a good contribution to the game to explore the personal emotional reactions to unexpected situations [Roza-Female-Military].
+Mira mentions that working in close quarters with her colleagues over an extended period of time can become frustrating and difficult to deal with.
+She, personally, feels that at times it can make her more emotionally reactive and she thinks that she would like to have better patience to deal with this situation [Mira-Female-Military].

 While pre-deployment training is important for personnel going on missions their families often do not understand what it means to be in that position, on deployment.
 Nikolai states that soldiers often divorce when they return from missions, as is his experience.
 He describes that while he is on deployment he feels that it is necessary to separate his family life from his duties overseas.
 Understanding the importance of the work is necessary for reconciling with difficulties back home.
 But he proposes that there should be support for families, not just for those on deployment.
 Wives and husbands who are not military do not understand the commitment and responsibilities to military colleagues.
-It is important to express the purpose and function of their work in order to gain support from home [Nikolai-BDI-01.03.2017].
+It is important to express the purpose and function of their work in order to gain support from home [Nikolai-Male-Military].